2023 Wilderness Medical Trainings Offered at HolidayFebruary 3, 2023

 Wilderness First Responder Certification at Holiday

-Because we like the public, and our guides, to be prepared for emergencies, we will be hosting a WFR certification (and recertification) courses between April 26-May 8, 2019 at the Holiday Field Office in Green River Utah.
+Because we like the public, and our guides, to be prepared for emergencies, we will be hosting a WFR certification (and recertification) courses between April 21-May 5, 2023 at the Holiday Field Office in Green River Utah.

-Holiday has been sponsoring these trainings for over 25 years now.
+Holiday has been sponsoring these trainings for nearly 30 years.
 They are open to the public, and are recommended for anyone who spends time in the backcountry.
 We will be hosting a full course for people who have never had a WFR training, and a shorter, cheaper recertification course for those who just need to brush up on their skills.

 The training will include classroom sessions, hands on skill practice, and videotaped emergency scenarios.
 So, if you want to spend some more time with Holiday’s famously fun staff while also learning how to treat a broken femur when you are one hundred miles from a hospital, then sign up!
 You can learn more about the specific dates, costs, and logistics of these WFR trainings bellow: